grisha/grisha.github.com/source/_posts/2013-10-26-my-thoughts-on-wsgi.markdown

 CGI wasn't meant as a standard and there was little good about it.
 It was extremely popular, but for reasons unrelated to its usability and performance.
-It became popular because it was easy to turn on by the provider and provided such a thick wall of isolation that admins at schools (initally, and then hosting providers) could turn it on for their users without too much concern for problems caused by user-generated CGI scripts.
+It became popular because it was easy to turn on and provided such a thick wall of isolation that admins at schools (initally, and then hosting providers) could turn it on for their users without too much concern for problems caused by user-generated CGI scripts.

 There is now an RFC (RFC3875) describing CGI, but (I don't know this for sure, it's just a guess) I suspect that Ken Coar wrote the RFC not